OpenRiak/riak_kv/docs/RiakTheoryGuide.md

 ### Quorum on Read, Write and Query

-All standard GET and PUT options are be default based on validating quorum within the cluster before returning a response to client.
+The default GET and PUT options are based on validating quorum within the cluster before returning a response to client.
 Quorum meaning that a majority of vnodes within a preflist must have provided acknowledged input to the transaction.
 So although Riak offers a guarantee that data will be eventually consistent, within a single, stable cluster results will generally be immediately consistent.
 A read that follows a write will see the most up-to-date value, as a read must consult a majority of vnodes, and a write must update a majority of vnodes for that key.

 Quorum is the default for the GET of an object, but not the default for a query run across multiple objects.